Korean War Legacy Project

 The Realities of the Bitter Cold

-Kenneth Warner shared his first experience ever with death.
-Having never seen a dead body, he explained one of his primary tasks was to retrieve the deceased from battle.
-He described the shock from seeing bodies frozen solid and the struggle in trying to find the most respectable approach in removing them for transport.
-He recalled hearing the moaning and whimpering of the Chinese Prisoners of War as they stood barefoot in the ice and snow, suffering terribly from frostbite.
+Kenneth Warner shares his first experience ever with death.
+Having never seen a dead body, he explains one of his primary tasks was to retrieve the deceased from battle.
+He describes the shock from seeing bodies frozen solid and the struggle in trying to find the most respectable approach in removing them for transport.
+He recalls hearing the moaning and whimpering of the Chinese Prisoners of War as they stood barefoot in the ice and snow, suffering terribly from frostbite.

 Tags: 1950 Battle of Chosin Reservoir, 11/27-12/13,Chinese,Cold winters,Front lines